ramanathanlab/PicoProbeDataFlow/README.md

 ```

 ### Configuring Windows10
-To start the watcher application on a Windows10 machine:
+To setup the watcher application on a Windows10 machine:
 1. First download python and git
 2. Open powershell
 3. Navigate to an installation directory of your choice (using `cd`)